Prepare for a Plethora of Pears!

 - Asian: Crunchy, sweet and extra juicy, Asian pears are great on salads and also useful for cooking, where it can be used wherever apples are called for.

-- Tosca (on sale): Smooth, sweet and juicy, Toscas are similar to Barletts.
+- Tosca: Smooth, sweet and juicy, Toscas are similar to Barletts.
 They are great to eat out-of-hand, poached or in baking.

 Here's a sampling of interesting pear recipes from respected food blogs: